Lagrangian-based Equilibrium Propagation: generalisation to arbitrary boundary conditions & equivalence with Hamiltonian Echo Learning: Discussions and Future Works

-This theoretical unification opens promising directions for future research.
-First, developing an online variant of RHEL that eliminates the need for an echo phase—which can only be realized after completing the forward pass—would bring these methods closer to Real-Time Recurrent Learning \citep{williamsLearningAlgorithmContinually1989}, potentially offering more efficient alternatives to its notoriously high computational cost.
-Second, extending the framework beyond time-reversible systems while preserving the computational advantages of the PFVP formulation could broaden applicability to more general classes of dynamical systems.
+\paragraph{Limitations and future directions.} First, the PFVP formulation still requires an echo phase, \emph{i.e.} a second forward pass that can only begin after the free phase completes, making the algorithm inherently offline in the sense that gradients are not available during inference.
+Developing an online variant that eliminates this echo phase would bring LEP closer to Real-Time Recurrent Learning~\citep{williamsLearningAlgorithmContinually1989}, potentially offering more efficient alternatives to its notoriously high computational cost.
+Second, the elimination of boundary residuals relies on time-reversibility, which restricts applicability to conservative (or sign-controllable dissipative) systems.
+Extending the PFVP formulation beyond time-reversible systems, or identifying weaker sufficient conditions for boundary residual cancellation, would broaden its applicability.
+Third, while RHEL has been tested at larger scale on state-space models~\citep{rhel}, neither LEP nor dissipative LEP have been validated on real physical systems.
 These advances would further solidify the theoretical foundation for physics-based learning algorithms that unify inference and training within single physical systems, offering promising alternatives to conventional digital computing paradigms for future neuromorphic and analog computing architectures.